 Huawei, Lenovo and Hitachi all statistically tied* for the number 5 position with shares of 4.0%, 3.5%, and 3.3% respectively.

-As a single group, storage systems sales by ODMs directly to hyperscale data centre customers accounted for 18.8% of global spending during the quarter, down 1.5% against 4Q17.
+As a single group, storage systems sales by ODMs directly to hyperscale data center customers accounted for 18.8% of global spending during the quarter, down 1.5% against 4Q17.